-Bloody Attack on Hazara religious gathering killed several, Afghan police arrived 2 hours later!
+Bloody Attack on Hazara religious gathering killed over 20, Afghan police arrived 2 hours later!

 The Hazara are one of the most prosecuted people in the world.
 The have faced systematic crimes including genocide, forced displacement, slavery and discrimination since 1980.

-Home > English > Human Rights > Bloody Attack on Hazara religious gathering killed several, Afghan police (...)
+Home > English > Human Rights > Bloody Attack on Hazara religious gathering killed over 20, Afghan police (...)